liftmodules/scalate/README.md

 # Synopsis

-In ``Boot.scala``:
+In ``Boot.scala`` (You may enable either mode, or both):

-    LifedScaml.init("lscaml") // Turn on Lifted Scaml support (the parameter is your desired file suffix) PureScaml.init("scaml") // Turn on Pure Scaml support
+    LifedScaml.init // Turn on Lifted Scaml support.
+Templates end in .l.scaml PureScaml.init // Turn on Pure Scaml support.
+Templates end in just .scaml

-In .lscaml files:
+In .l.scaml files:

     %div(class="lift:Demo1.currentTime")
       %p The time is